linode/docs/docs/guides/development/concepts/scripting-languages/index.md

 ### Bash

 [Bash](https://www.gnu.org/software/bash/) is the incredibly popular GNU command-line interpreter, usually called a shell.
-Likely, you have used Bash command before, or commands in similar shells.
+Likely, you have used Bash commands before, or commands in similar shells.

 The shell's command language is entirely capable as a scripting language.
 Most users execute Bash script interactively, entering each command as needed.
 But Bash also supports Bash scripts, allowing you to write and execute script files.

 The most common use for Bash scripts is automating command-line tasks.
 System administrators get especially good use out of Bash scripting.
-But developers across the spectrum also make use Bash script for automating everything from deployment tasks to file processing.
+But developers across the spectrum also make use of Bash script for automating everything from deployment tasks to file processing.

 Bash's syntax is rather simple, although you need to be attentive to spaces and operators throughout.